NVComputing/nvcomputingsite/resources/acsl/assembly.md

 The LABEL field is optional; when paired with the DC command, it serves as a way to declare a variable.
 Otherwise, it essentially "marks" a line that you may want to utilize later on.
 OPCODEs are uppercase reserved words that cannot be used as a label.
+Meaning, for example, I cannot have a label called "ADD".

 The LOC field can either reference a label defined in a previous line or immediate data (data not stored in a "variable").
 When using immediate data,